Links on Android Authority may earn us a commission. Learn more.

 - Capacity: 40000mAh

-Other features include a screen for checking the amount of power left in the battery, as well as informing you of the current, voltage, and fast charging details.
-This newer version is unique because it has plenty of options for charging the actual battery.
-You can use micro-USB or either of a couple of USB-C ports.
+Other features include a screen for checking the amount of power left in the battery, as well as informing you of the current, voltage, and battery percentage details.
+Charging is pretty fast at 18W, but quicker devices are on this list.

 Powkey 42000mAh Power Bank